Kongx231/ilqr/README.md

 iLQR mpc class which will take a trajectory as an input, and solve for the optimal tracking input for a given horizon.
 The mpc does not need to be ran on every timestep, and instead the feedback law and trajectory produced by the current solve can be used as a stabilizing controller for the rest of the horizon.

+## ltvlqr
+ltvlqr function solves for the optimal gain schedule givena trajectory.
+Use this function, if you already have a trajectory that you would like to track.

 # Systems
 ## Acrobot
 Double pendulum model without actuation on the first link.